 Modern Living is a multi-chapter project by choreographers Gerard & Kelly made in collaboration with L.A.
 Dance Project to explore themes of queer intimacy and domestic space within legacies of modernist architecture.
-The project began as two site-specific dance performances, which the duo are now in residence at EMPAC to translate into a gallery installation integrating architectural forms and video projection.
-This work-in-progress presentation will invite you behind the scenes with the artists, who will introduce Modern Living and discuss their work, which shifts between dance and visual art contexts, the gallery, the stage, domestic and public space.
+The project began as two site-specific dance performances, which the duo then took to EMPAC to translate into a gallery installation integrating architectural forms and video projection.
+This work-in-progress presentation took audiences behind the scenes of Modern Living.

 Brennan Gerard and Ryan Kelly have collaborated since 2003 to create installations and performances interrogating the formation of the couple and exploring the critical potential of intimacy.
 Driven by an inquiry of their own partnership, the duo uses choreography, language, video, and sculpture to address questions of sexuality, memory, and the formation of queer consciousness.